Getting Started

 Advanced

-• Enable Debug Logging — write detailed command logs to disk.
+• Logging — write command logs to disk.

 • Log Level — verbosity of the log file: Debug, Info (default), Warning, or Error.